 With traditional advertising mediums, you're typically advertising to anyone and everyone.

-With PPC advertising, all PPC platforms have their own methods of accurately targeting more specific audiences based on things like their interests, behaviors, and even visits to your website.
+All PPC platforms have ways to target specific audiences based on interests, behaviors, and visits to your website.

-Paid search platforms also benefit from targeting specific things people are searching for, making paid search one of the highest intent platform options.
+Paid search platforms also benefit from targeting what people are searching for, making paid search one of the highest intent platforms.

 You no longer have to settle for netting in an audience so broad that you can't hope to guess where each of them is at in their consumer journey.

-One of the biggest benefits of PPC is the higher available intent among platforms.
+One of the biggest benefits of PPC is users have a high intent to purchase.

-With paid search, you can show your brand and offer when someone’s specifically searching for your product or service—they’re in the mindset to buy or are taking steps toward a purchase.
+With paid search, show your brand and offer to someone specifically searching for your product or service—they're in the mindset to buy or are taking steps toward a purchase.

-With social media platforms, you’re still using highly accurate audience targeting to net potential customers who have shown interest in what you’re offering.
-And if your ad is great enough, you’ll interest them enough to get a click (and hopefully a conversion).
+With social media platforms, use audience targeting to find customers who have shown interest in your brand.
+And hopefully, you'll interest them to click and purchase.

-Lastly, one of the best (and most comforting) things about PPC is its budgetary flexibility.
-Gone are the days of pre-paying for a campaign that will keep running whether you decide you like it or not.
+Lastly, PPC is flexible.
+Gone are the days of pre-paying for a campaign that will run whether you like it or not.

 Don't have the funds to continue your advertising efforts on Facebook for the last week of the month?
 No problem.
 Shut it down and start it up again when you're able.

-And while it’s a good idea to have some kind of platform mix, most (if not all) businesses aren’t advertising on all these platforms at once.
-Don’t worry.
+It’s great to have a platform mix.
+But most businesses aren't advertising on all these platforms at once.

-One of the most popular and widely used advertising platforms is Google Ads.
-Most advertisers you’ll speak to with PPC strategies in place include it in their platform mix.
+A popular advertising platform is Google Ads.
+Many PPC strategies include it in the mix.

-Google Ads is an excellent higher-intent platform that’s a good starting point for beginner and experienced businesses alike.
-It helps bring in a higher click-through rate (CTR) and higher conversion rates back to businesses using the keyword advertising model.
+Google Ads is a higher-intent platform that's a good starting point for beginner and experienced businesses.
+It brings in a higher click-through rate (CTR) and higher conversion rates back to businesses using the keyword advertising model

 Essentially, you decide what keywords you want to target, and your ads will show for user searches that are exactly that keyword or reasonably close to it, depending on the keyword match type you choose.